RASBI-CARDNAME/Enhanced_directional_speaker/README.md

 Original REPO Youtube link: [YouTube](https://www.youtube.com/watch?v=9hD5FPVSsV0)

 The sound quality of my directional speaker has improved significantly after adding a decoupling capacitor to the TC4427 MOSFET driver.
-Additionally, I implemented an inductor-based low-pass filter (LPF).
+Additionally, I added an inductor that acts as a resonant circuit with the transducer's capacitance.
-As a result, the circuit now includes both an active high-pass filter (HPF) and a passive LPF using an inductor.
-The LPF uses the transducer's capacitance as part of the filter, meaning the inductance value must be adjusted dynamically depending on the number of transducers used.
+Since the transducer's capacitance is part of the resonance, the inductance value must be adjusted dynamically depending on the number of transducers used.

 ## Repository Contents
 1. C++ Code for STM32F103C8T6 Microcontroller